From the author:

 Best practice is exactly what the majority of others do.
 And this is sufficient for mediocrity at best.
 Do not copy other companies, but develop your own idea.
 So do not benchmark, but benchbreaking.
 Make everything different from everyone else!

-You should do everything to get applicants to say about your business, "I would like to work there!"
-And that is exactly what you will not achieve by copying others.
-Rather, you should answer the following questions:
+You should do everything to make applicants say about your company, "I would like to work there!"
+And that is exactly what you will not achieve if you copy others, rather you should answer the following questions:

 - What makes you unique as an employer?